kyan/kyan-jukebox-js/README.md

 ## Environment

-Runing the app locally requires some enviroment variables to be set in the various applications.
+Running the app locally requires some environment variables to be set in the various applications.
 There are a bunch of `.env.example` files that just need to be duplicated in the folder they are in and the various missing parts filled in.
 The comments in those files should help you.

 ## Development